remkoj/optimizely-dxp-clients/packages/optimizely-graph-functions/README.md

         './src/gql/': {
             preset: OptimizelyGraphPreset,
             presetConfig: {
-                // By default the preset will generate recursive queries
+                // By default the preset will not support recursive queries,
-                // untill multiple recursions are supported, this needs to
-                // be disabled when there's more then one component that
+                // however if your content model requires it, you can enable
+                // it here.
+                //
-                // will use recursion
+                // When setting recursion to `true` it requires additional
+                // steps to work
                 recursion: false,

                 // The GQL tag to be used to identify inline GraphQL queries
                 gqlTagName: 'gql',

                 // Configure the fragments that will be spread into the utility
                 // partial fragments.
-You can use any fragment here, however the
+You can use any fragment here, however
-                // system is designed for the following receiving fragments:
+                // the system is designed for the following receiving
+                // fragments:
                 // - PageData => For all page-level components
-                // - BlockData => For everyting that can be rendered as individual component
+                // - BlockData => For everyting that can be rendered as
+                //                individual component
-                // - ElementData => For all element types that are useable within Visual Builder
+                // - ElementData => For all element types that are useable
+                //                  within Visual Builder
                 injections: [
                     {
                         // Add from all Pages, as .page.graphql file